seatable/seatable-app-template/README.md

 ```

-#### Internationalization of the internal content of the plugin
+#### Internationalization of the internal content of the app

-We recommend to use [react-intl-universal](https://github.com/alibaba/react-intl-universal) for plugin internationalization.
+We recommend to use [react-intl-universal](https://github.com/alibaba/react-intl-universal) for app internationalization.

 This library support internationalization for the following contents:
 1. Number